HIGH SCHOOL ACADEMIC PROGRAM

 Read more on the PSAT/NMSQT and SAT assessments

-The high school program of studies requires most students to spend four full years earning the required 23 credits for graduation.
+The high school program of studies requires most students to spend four full years earning the required minumum 23 credits will graduation.
 Most students are expected to graduate from ISK with more than this minimum number.
 Upon meeting the necessary requirements for graduation, students will graduate with an accredited High School Diploma.

 You will find detailed information on the school’s academic policies and programs, and general information for Student and parents in the High School Student-Parent Handbook